 “To be successful in online learning, it is just as important to have a virtual environment that is free of distractions as it is to have a home environment free of them.”Read the Full Interview

 I’m interested in studying this subject.
 What can you tell me?It is a healthcare profession that focuses on providing emergency treatment to both victims and suspects of violent crime.
 Most of a the nurse’s patients are affected by crime, so these types of programs combine elements of medicine and law.
 The nurses cooperate with medical staff and the police to collect and preserve biological samples like blood or semen that can be used as evidence in a criminal trial.
 Sometimes they are asked to be expert witnesses in court, so these programs teach students about the criminal justice system and how to make ethical decisions.
 As a field, it has emerged only within the last 20 years, so there are only a few educational options to choose from.
 You can either earn a masters degree or an undergraduate degree, plus a graduate certificate.
 No matter what degree you earn, you will need to be licensed as a registered nurse before you can receive specialized training.

 Let's hear some other perspectives

-“To be a good forensic nursing student and professional you need to be flexible.
+“To be a good student and professional you need to be flexible.
 In any graduate program, you need to be able to adapt to any challenges that may appear along the way.”Read the Full Interview

 Let's hear from other perspectives